-Currently, it has been observed how fertility problems, commonly associated with women, also affect men.
+Currently, it has been observed that fertility problems, commonly associated with women, also affect men.
 In fact, 40% of fertility problems are due to male factors.
-And within that percentage, 90% the greatest difficulty lies in a low sperm count also known as oligozoospermia.
+And within that percentage, 90% of the greatest difficulty lies in a low sperm count also known as oligozoospermia.

 The diagnosis is given after undergoing a spermatogram, that is, a semen test, which allows a sperm count to be carried out.
 To find out if there is a low sperm count, the patient’s sample is viewed under a microscope, allowing the number of sperm to appear within a few squares in a grid pattern.

-Spermatograms or sperm count tests have the main function of knowing the quality of semen and also allow diagnosing disorders, such as: azoospermia, oligozoospermia, asthenozoospermia, teratozoospermia, necrozoospermia, among others.
+According to Dr. PK Gupta – Sexologist in Delhi, spermatograms or sperm count tests has the main function of knowing the quality of semen and also allow diagnosing disorders, such as azoospermia, oligozoospermia, asthenozoospermia, teratozoospermia, necrozoospermia, among others.

 In addition to this, there are also two other important causes to evaluate; one of them is slow sperm motility, that is, when the sperm cannot reach the egg to fertilize it, because they remain immobile, in addition to abnormal morphology, which must also be considered.